The Origins And Usage Of The Norse Longboats During The Viking Age

-During the early Middle Ages, when the Norsemen commenced their campaigns of conquest and exploration throughout much of continental Europe and overseas, they had built a wide range of vessels in order to navigate on sea, rivers, oceans, lakes and channels.
+During the early Middle Ages, when the Norsemen commenced their campaigns of conquest and exploration throughout much of continental Europe and overseas, they built a wide range of longboats in order to navigate on seas, rivers, oceans, lakes, and channels.
 These Norse ships are mainly referred to as ‘drakkars’, but depending on the purpose for which they were built they also had various other denominations.

 These vessels contributed to a large extent to the maritime supremacy of the Vikings during the Dark Ages, being thus reputed for their manoeuvrability and speed on all bodies of water.
 A classic Viking Age ship was 100 feet long and 25 feet wide and could carry a crew of almost 200 armed men with 50 oars, achieving speeds of 11 knots (or 20.372 kilometres per hour).
 Below is a top of the three main Viking vessels used during the Viking Age.